MercuriusDream/C99-6502/README.md

 ROM regions are automatically write-protected.
 Writes to ROM addresses are silently ignored, matching real hardware behavior.

-## Accuracy Notes
+### Accuracy

 *TL;DR: every CPU instruction is emulated at the same number of clock cycles as real hardware, including page-crossing delays and branching penalties.
 Also, those hardware-based quirks are emulated, too.*

 Timing follows the original hardware specifications with base cycle counts per opcode.
 Additional cycles are added for page crossings on indexed reads (ABSX/ABSY/INDY), taken branches, and page boundary crossings during branch execution.

-Instruction timing and NMOS-specific hardware oddities have been matched cycle-for-cycle with the original microprocessor.
-Such as Zero-page indexed addressing modes wrapping at the `$00FF` boundary, or `(IND,X)` pointer calculations wrapping within the zero page.
+Instruction timing and NMOS-specific hardware oddities have been matched cycle-for-cycle with the original microprocessor, such as Zero-page indexed addressing modes wrapping at the `$00FF` boundary, or `(IND,X)` pointer calculations wrapping within the zero page.
 See the CPU Variant Differences section for details on NMOS vs CMOS behavioral differences.

-## CPU Variant Differences
+### CPU Variant

 *TL;DR: NMOS and CMOS 65C02 behave differently in subtle but important ways. this emulator models both.*